Catholic Social Teaching

 Our pupils are regularly involved in acts of service, learning to connect the theology of the Gospels to their words and actions.
 Through these experiences, they aspire to follow Jesus’ example by showing care and compassion, particularly for those most vulnerable or in need.
 Whether participating in local outreach or global initiatives, students are encouraged to take a thoughtful and active role in promoting the common good.

 Catholic Social Teaching is woven into the fabric of daily life at St. John’s, informing every aspect of our work.
 Our pupils engage in projects and activities that support vulnerable members of society, whether at a local, national, or global level.
-Throughout the year, the school maintains strong connections with charitable organizations such as CAFOD, The Catholic Children’s Society, Cancer Research, and the local foodbank.
+Throughout the year, the school maintains strong connections with charitable organisations such as CAFOD and the local foodbank.
 Fundraising efforts and calls for support are met with overwhelming generosity from our students, parents, and staff, who are always eager to respond to the needs of others.

 This commitment to Catholic Social Teaching is evident in the way we celebrate and embed its principles into our daily practice.
-We are especially proud of our ongoing efforts to work toward the CAFOD LiveSimply Award, which reflects our dedication to living sustainably and caring for God’s creation.
+We are especially proud of recently achieving (September 2024) the CAFOD LiveSimply Award, which reflects our dedication to living sustainably and caring for God’s creation.
+We have also been officially recognised as a 'Fair Achiever' School by the FairTrade Foundation.
 By fostering an environment of service and solidarity, we ensure that our students leave St. John’s not only as confident learners but also as compassionate, socially responsible individuals ready to contribute positively to the world.

 What does ‘Catholic Social Teaching’ mean?